DDejviDD/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/report.md

    `docker ps` console and another file (per container) with `docker inspect <container>`.
 Four files are expected.

 4. Based on the three output files you have collected, what can you say about the way we generate it?
 What is the problem if any?
+We just read the /tmp/haproxy.cfg file but there's only one line in it, if we start a lot of container we have to read it manually for each of them between every container.

 ## <a name="task-5"></a>Task 5: Generate a new load balancer configuration when membership changes